Xilinx/Xilinx_Kria_KV260_Workshop/Part 1: Setup Board.md

+# Windows set-up
+If you are using a Windows environment, you can use these instructions for your set-up.

+You can click on the following links for [Linux](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/Linux%20set-up.md) and [Mac](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/Mac%20set-up.md) enviroments.

 # Part 1: Setup Board
 ## Items you’ll need to provide to bring up the lab
 - Barrel Jack Power supply (12V,3A)